Future Graduate Students

 Prerequisite training that will enable the student to pursue graduate study work in Horticulture and Crop Science is strongly encouraged.
 Training constitutes adequate preparation in life sciences, physical sciences, and mathematics.
 Students applying with undergraduate degrees in non-scientific fields should contact the Graduate Studies Committee Chair prior to submitting an application.
-The current Graduate Studies Committee chair is Dave Mackey.
+The current Graduate Studies Committee chair is Michelle Jones.

 - A minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL), 79 on the internet-based TOEFL, 82 on the Michigan English Language Assessment Battery (MELAB), or 7.0 on the International English Language Testing System (IELTS).
 This requirement applies only to an applicant from a country where the first language is not English, unless a bachelor’s degree or higher was earned in an English-speaking country.
 English proficiency requirement (international students).

 - The Department of Horticulture and Crop Science requires all graduate student applicants to submit GRE or GMAT scores as part of the application.
 Admission will not be considered until test scores have been received.
 A minimum overall mean percentile rank at or above the 50th percentile is preferred.
 Applicants with mean rank at or above the 75th percentile for Verbal and Quantitative GRE sections, and an Analytical Writing score at or above 4.0 are eligible to be nominated for Fellowships.

 - Three (3) letters of recommendation from persons acquainted with the applicant’s academic program, scholastic ability, or professional performance.